Visit our Customer Case Studies to view more beautiful images of the Lorimer Sliding Sash window.

 While uPVC sash windows perform much better than timber, it’s still a pleasure to have the beauty of wood indoors.
 Ours come with internal sills and surrounds in a choice of hardwoods – Natural Ash, American Cherry, Royal Oak and Far Eastern Mahogany.
 The hardwood sills and surrounds are hand-finished in varnish or wax.
 We can alternatively offer an engineered wood, finished in brilliant white if this would suit your home better to match existing window panelling.

-What makes Lorimer double glazed windows unique?
+What makes Lorimer sliding sash windows unique?

 Some of these may help you with your queries.
 If you can’t find the answer you’re looking for email or call our helpful staff.